Scientist and Principal Investigator: Tianyi Mao

 Contact: jongbloe AT ohsu DOT edu

-Bart joined the Mao lab in summer 2015 as a postdoctoral fellow.
-He earned his Ph.D. at the Brain Center Rudolf Magnus, Department of Translational Neuroscience, in Utrecht, the Netherlands.
+Bart earned his Ph.D. at the Brain Center Rudolf Magnus, Department of Translational Neuroscience, in Utrecht, the Netherlands.
 During his graduate studies he identified novel roles for Semaphorin 7A, an axon guidance protein, in the adult brain.
-By combining his expertise in biochemistry and genetics with electrophysiology, optogenetics and 2-photon imaging, Bart will investigate the heterogeneity of functional circuitry in the striatum.
-Outside the lab, Bart enjoys testing new cooking protocols and kitesurfing in the wind and waves off the Oregon coast.
+Combining his expertise in biochemistry and genetics with electrophysiology, optogenetics and 2-photon imaging, Bart investigates the heterogeneity of functional circuitry in the striatum.
+He joined the Mao lab in summer 2015 as a postdoctoral fellow and transitioned to his current visting scientist position in 2020.
+Outside the lab, Bart enjoys testing new cooking protocols and kitesurfing.

 Michael Muniak, Assistant Staff Scientist